gvko/db-migrator-distributed/README.md

 # About

-A tool for executing DB migrations based on Sequelize and Umzug.
+A tool for executing DB migrations based on [Umzug](https://www.npmjs.com/package/umzug) ( and [Sequelize](https://www.npmjs.com/package/sequelize)).
+Coming support for Firestore migrations...

 The tool is safely executing migrations among distributed, synchronously launched server instances, by acquiring a greedy lock on a migration table.